[Last updated on 19th August 2018. More information added as we have it. Keep checking back!]

 We have negotiated an excellent price of £70 + VAT for single occupancy bed and breakfast OR £90 + VAT for double occupancy bed and breakfast.
 To book, call 01223 465534 or email the request to Moller Centre Reception quoting reference number KX32984.
 You can find out more about what they have to offer by visiting www.mollercentre.co.uk/accommodation.php?lang=ENG

 Selwyn College booking instructions

-Gonville and Caius College booking instructions <-we will be updating this with new details soon!
+Gonville and Caius College booking instructionsdetails soon!

 Why not search yourself?

-We have found in the past that the website Hotels.com appears to be obtaining good discounted prices for some of the Cambridge hotels.
+You could try searching Cambridge Colleges for b&b by visiting https://www.cai.cam.ac.uk/conferences/bandb/booking .
+Alternatively, we have found in the past that the website Hotels.com appears to be obtaining good discounted prices for some of the Cambridge hotels.
 Most recently we have found that booking.com to also be convenient and cheap way to find and book Hotels.

 We have also come across the University Rooms Cambridge website which appears to provide a good portal to search and book University accommodation availability at good prices.

-Travelling to Cambridge is very easy and is accessible by Road and Train.
+Traveling to Cambridge is very easy and is accessible by Road and Train.
 The Cambridge County Council maintains quite a comprehensive website providing travel and parking information and we recommend you check this out.
 You may also find Travelline helpful for planning your journeys in and around Cambridge – including Bus routes.

 These details will follow shortly.